 Noema is an award-winning magazine exploring the transformations sweeping our world.
-We publish essays, interviews, reportage, videos and art on the overlapping realms of philosophy, governance, geopolitics, economics, technology and culture.
+We publish essays, interviews, reportage, videos and art on the overlapping realms of technology, philosophy, governance, economics, geopolitics and culture.
 In doing so, our unique approach is to get out of the usual lanes and cross disciplines, social silos and cultural boundaries.
 From artificial intelligence and the climate crisis to the future of democracy and capitalism, Noema Magazine seeks a deeper understanding of the most pressing challenges of the 21st century.

 In ancient Greek, noēma means “thinking” or the “object of thought.”
 And that is our intention: to delve deeply into the critical issues transforming the world today, at length and with historical context, in order to illuminate new pathways of thought in a way not possible through the immediacy of daily media.